Few things are more frustrating than being denied by a computer with no explanation, and Photoshop isn’t immune to this problem.

 It’s often hard to describe the issue in the first place, and when you’re dealing with a program as feature-packed as Photoshop, things can get extremely confusing very quickly.

-This is a long way of saying that there could be a lot of reasons why you can’t crop in Photoshop, so I’ll take you through a quick exploration of some of the most common issues that can prevent you from cropping an image in Photoshop.
+This is a long way of saying that there could be a lot of reasons why you can’t crop or the crop option greyed out in Photoshop, so I’ll take you through a quick exploration of some of the most common issues that can prevent you from cropping an image in Photoshop.

 Table of Contents